sickozell/SickoCV/README.md

 ## simpleSeq4
 ### 4 step sequencer with direction and knobs range

 A tiny and simple 4 step sequencer.
 If a negative voltage is applied to DIR input the sequencer will advance backwards.
+Various knob voltage ranges are available in the right-click menu.

 [back to top](#table-of-contents)